 The retired statutory employees and their dependents (children and spouse) and dependents of deceased employees are covered by the Social Solidarity Fund.
-This fund is partially financed by the Group, with a contribution equal to a percentage of pensions paid.
-This contribution amounts to 0.83% and will change to 0.75% as of April 1st, 2021.
-The past service cost from this change is already booked in 2020.
+This fund is partially financed by the Group, with a contribution equal to a percentage of 0.75 % of pensions paid.